SugarChain-Studio/sugarch-utilities/packages/mod-manager/README.md

 ```

 ### `afterInit`

 The `afterInit` method lets you add callbacks that will be executed after the mod has been initialized.
+Which means all the hooks registered before `initWithMod` will be executed before the callback.

 If the mod is already initialized, the callback will be executed immediately.

 ```typescript
 import { ModManager } from '@sugarchain/bc-mod-manager';